andrewcoool/cupet-frontend/README.md

 ## Repository Description

-This is the front-end Android portion of the Cupet application.
+This is the frontend Android portion of the Cupet application.

 ## App Specification